freakflames29/react-native-animated-bottom-modal/Readme.md

 <img src="https://raw.githubusercontent.com/freakflames29/react-native-animated-bottom-modal/refs/heads/main/android.png" alt="Android" width="350">
 <img src="https://raw.githubusercontent.com/freakflames29/react-native-animated-bottom-modal/refs/heads/main/ios.png" alt="Android" width="350">

 ---

 ## 📌 Notes

-* This component uses `Modal` under the hood, so it's safe to use anywhere in the component tree.
+* This component renders as an absolutely positioned overlay, so you can use it anywhere in your component tree.
 * The close button uses a static image: `close.png`.
 You may need to replace it with your own icon/image or customize it further.
+* Supports drag-to-close gesture and tap on backdrop to close.

 ---

 ## 🤝 Contributing